wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Reading the query parameter value

 Query parameters are used in an HTTP request to send additional inputs to consider when processing the request.
-You can use the `request` variable's `getQueryParamValue` function to read the passed query parameter.
+You can use the `getQueryParamValue` function of the `request` variable to read query parameter values that are passed.

 #### Examples

-- Reading the query parameter value given the query parameter name (`category`).
+- Reads the query parameter value given the query parameter name (`category`):

   ```ballerina
   request.getQueryParamValue("category")
   ```

-- Reading the query parameter value by passing a variable that contains the query parameter name.
-Note the omission of the double-quotes.
+- Reads the query parameter value by passing a variable that contains the query parameter name.
+Note the omission of the double quotes:

   ```ballerina
   request.getQueryParamValue(queryParamName)